Exploiting Prior Information in Block Sparse Signals: Introduction

 \subsection{Contributions}

-Although block sparse signals are widely used in many applications in the literature, the role of prior information about block support in improving the performance of block sparse signals recovery is not analyzed yet.
-In this work, we present a new method to obtain optimal weights in weighted $\ell_{1,2}$ optimization with prior block support information.
-In particular, we will consider $L$ subsets $\mathcal{P}_i$ of the block index set $[q]$.
-Each subset contributes to the block support with a given probability $\alpha_i$.
-Each subset can be considered as a block support estimator.
-We assume that these estimators act independently from each other and we penalize each with a fixed weight $\omega_i$.
-The strategy of finding optimal weights is to study the asymptotics of the upper and lower bounds of the statistical dimension of a certain convex cone.
-In practice, the accuracy parameters $\alpha_i$ of the block sparsity pattern are often approximately known.
+Although block-sparse signals are widely used in many applications in the literature (see Subsection \ref{sec.related}), the inclusion of prior information about the block-support distribution in improving the performance of the signal recovery is not analyzed yet.
+In this work, we first consider the standard block-sparse model without prior information and derive tight and non-asymptotic bounds for the required sample complexity of $\mathsf{P}_{1,2}^{0}$.
+Interestingly, the asymptotic form of our bound matches the conjecture in \cite{donoho2013accurate}.
+Then, we consider the weighted $\mathsf{P}_{1,2}^{\eta}$ problem denoted by $\mathsf{P}_{1,2,\bm{w}}^{\eta}$ in presence of prior information for which we present a new method for obtaining the optimal weights.
+In particular, we assume to know a partitioning of $[q]:=\{1,\dots,q\}$ into $L$ disjoint subsets $\{\mathcal{P}_i\}_{i=1}^{L}$, about which we know the number of non-zero blocks in each index set $\mathcal{P}_i$.
+In simple words, we assume to know the block-sparsity level of each subset in a partitioning of the blocks.
+These partial block-sparsity levels are commonly expressed via $\alpha_i:=\tfrac{|\mathcal{P}_i\cap \mathcal{B}|}{|\mathcal{P}_i|}$ which are called the accuracy of $\mathcal{P}_i$s.
+Obviously, if the partition consists of a single subset $[q]$, we are dealing with a conventional block-sparse model without prior information.
+Note that the measurement matrix combines all the blocks before generating the measurement vector.
+Hence, we do not have access to measurements that are solely determined by the blocks of a single partition; otherwise, the recovery problem could be simplified to multiple block-sparse recovery in lower dimensions without prior information.
+We call signals generated based on this model as \textit{non-uniform} block-sparse signals.
+The left image of Figure \ref{fig.model} shows a sample signal with this model.
+The strategy of finding optimal weights is to study the asymptotics of the upper and lower bounds of the statistical dimension of a certain convex cone (these bounds differ from each other in an asymptotically vanishing constant term).
 In this regard, we prove that our method of obtaining optimal weights is robust to slight inaccuracies of the prior knowledge.
-Also, we find that with optimal weights on the blocks, the number of measurements required for exact recovery of a block sparse vector using $\mathsf{P}_{1,2,\bm{w}}$, equals with high probability to the total number of measurements needed for the recovery of each set of blocks separately by solving $\mathsf{P}_{1,2}$.
+With optimal weights in $\mathsf{P}_{1,2,\bm{w}}^{0}$, we also find that the number of measurements required for exact recovery of a block-sparse vector equals to the sum of the required number of measurements in the simpler (smaller size) problems of recovering each subset via $\mathsf{P}_{1,2}^{0}$ separately.